Frequently Asked Questions

 designed for someone who has shot a pistol a few times, and attempted to learn the basic fundamentals.

-We will work with you on that as well, but if you are worried about it, consider getting some private
+We will work with you on that if necessary, but if you are worried about it, consider getting some private

 instruction first (we also offer that).